Take Two: Coconut Milk Page 1 | 2

 I've got the habit, too.
-Not being inclined to try to get one off our tree myself or hack it open, I usually can get a neighbor or employee to do it for me, sharing another coco with the picker/hacker.
-If I have to, however, I get a ladder and a machete and have at it.
+Not being inclined to try to get one off a tree myself or hack it open, I usually can get a neighbor or employee to do it for me, sharing another coco with the picker/hacker.
 I love them!

 In the tropics, boys or young men take pride in climbing coconut trees, always barefoot, hanging on at the top with one hand while they twist off the coconut with the other.
 On tall trees it's usual to tie a rope around waist and tree, both to act as a brace to lean into as one climbs, and as security against a tragic fall.
 In some countries, pet monkeys have been trained to run up tall trees and twist the coconuts until they fall to the ground.
 A pile of coconuts results in praise and an edible treat by the owner/trainer.
 Sometimes contests are run, either just between humans, or between a human and a monkey.
 The monkey usually wins!